 The Trustee considered a wide range of asset classes, and the expected returns and risks associated with those asset classes.
-The key financial assumption made by the Trustee, after discussions with its investment adviser, in determining the investment arrangements is that equity-type investments will, over the long term, outperform gilts by 4.8% pa.
-The other key assumptions for expected returns above gilts are as follows:
+Financial assumptions about long-term asset returns are made by the Trustee, after discussions with its investment adviser.
+The key assumptions for expected returns above gilts are as follows:

-Asset class Expected excess return over gilts (% pa)
+Asset class Expected excess return over gilts

-UK equities 4.8

-Overseas equities 4.8

-UK property 3.1
+(% pa)

-Corporate bonds 0.9
+Corporate bonds 1.2

-Dynamic LDI 0.7